jbatson5/SCALE-test/docs/MAVRIC.rst

 Using the importance map
 ^^^^^^^^^^^^^^^^^^^^^^^^

 An importance map produced by the importance map block consists of the target weight values as a function of position and energy.
 The upper weight window used for splitting and the lower weight window used for Russian roulette are set by the window ratio.
-The window ratio is simply the ratio of the weight window upper bound to the weight window lower bound, with the target weight being the average of the upper and lower.
+The window ratio is simply the ratio of the weight window's upper bound to the weight window lower bound, with the target weight being the average of the upper and lower bounds.

 The keyword “windowRatio=” can be used within the importance map block to specify what window ratio will be used with the importance map that is passed to the Monaco forward